Where are you located?

 How do I set up an appointment?

-For a tattoo, you must speak to a tattoo artist in person prior to getting an appointment for a tattoo so we know how much time to book and what is involved in your piece.
-A $50 NONREFUNDABLE deposit is required for all appointments and no artist will work on your artwork without a deposit.
+For a tattoo, you must speak to a tattoo artist in person during a free consultation prior to getting an appointment for a tattoo so we know how much time to book and what is involved in your piece.
+A $50-$200 NONREFUNDABLE deposit is required for all appointments and no artist will work on your artwork without a deposit.
+Deposit amounts are based on the size and difficulty of the project.

 Once you have reviewed our portfolios, you will have an idea whose style you like.
-Not every provider works every day and you must speak to the artist in person before an appointment can be set.
+Not every provider works every day and you must speak to the artist in person during a consultation before an appointment can be set.
 This consultation gives you and the artist time to discuss your ideas.

 Your artist will ask you exactly how you want your tattoo to look so it is important to have given this permanent change in your appearance lots of thought.
 If you can’t convey what you like, it’s very difficult for even the most talented tattoo artist to guess correctly, so if you have reference material (images from magazines or the internet), bring it with you so the artist can see what you like.